 My time is extremely competitively priced for a skilled live illustrator but I recognise it may not be within everyone’s budgets.
 I’m passionate about helping give people lasting memories of their wedding day and growing the popularity of live wedding illustration, so I’m happy to point you towards cheaper amateur artists if you ask.

 For weddings in early 2021, I’m also prepared to give a post-wedding ‘discount’ (via a partial refund), if you can get your photographer or videographer to send me some great video footage or photographs of me in action.
 Please contact me for more details.

 I'm worried about having paint and ink in my fancy venue!

 I have public liability insurance, so we’re both fully protected if someone trips over my easel and spills ink onto a carpet!

-I can also optionally bring a large mat to work on, for certain venues which are too historic to take any risks.
+I can also optionally bring a large mat to work on, for carpeted venues or venues which are too historic to take any risks.